succinctlabs/optimism-specs/specs/protocol/holocene/exec-engine.md

 ### Operator fees

-The operator fee, in wei, is set as follows:
+The operator fee, is set as follows:

 `operatorFee = (gasUsed * operatorFeeScalar / 1e6) + operatorFeeConstant`